Choosing a Business Partner

 Partner with well-rounded individuals

 Partner with dynamic individuals, who are willing to perform multiple roles.
 My partner had only worked in one job his entire career.
 He wanted to hire someone to do testing, hire someone to figure out contract negotiations, hire, hire, hire.
-When you start a new business, you need to be a white knight – unless you can afford to outsource the work.
-Partner with those who you know will not say no to work that is unpleasant, all hands on deck is the mantra in the early days of a business.
+When you start a new business, you need to be a white knight.
+Partner with those who you know will not say no to work that is unpleasant.
+It is an all hands on deck situation in the early days.

 Don’t forget the importance of support from family and friends